What are you looking for?

 What Are Flowcharts?

 Flowcharts are designed to give an easy-to-understand overview of often complex workflows and the interrelation of activities.
-Rectangles, diamonds and other shapes are used to depict process components such as activities, decisions, and documents.
+Rectangles, diamonds and other flowchart shapes are used to depict process components such as activities, decisions, and documents.
 These shapes are then connected by arrows that indicate flow and sequence.

 In ISO 9001 quality management systems, flowcharts are commonly used as part of the documentation.
-Since the introduction of the process approach in December 2000, flowcharts have become the tool of choice to depict process maps and the interrelation of ISO activities.
+Since the introduction of the process approach in December 2000, flowcharts have become the tool of choice in ISO to depict process maps and the interrelation of activities.
 They are used not only to describe or summarize processes, systems and workflows, but also as a tool when designing, reviewing and improving them.

 This shape is used to depict a process or activity.
 In the example, the process is called "Check invoice".
 The arrows indicate the inputs and outputs.

-This shape is used to describe a decision.
+This flowchart shape is used to describe a decision.
 A decision in a flowchart usually has two or more outcomes.
 In the example, the decision is "Is the invoice correct?" and the two possible outcomes are "Yes" and "No".

 This symbol describes a document.
 In the example, the document is called "Invoice".
 This shape can be used as the input or output of a process.

-The following example illustrates how to use all three shapes to define the interaction of activities.
+The following example illustrates how to use all three flowchart shapes to define the interaction of activities.
 Click to view it full size.

 Flowcharts and the ISO 9001 Process Approach